Architecture

 session ← pure data types, no project-local imports

-agent ← imports session only (NEVER ui, git, or project)
+agent ← imports session only (NEVER ui or git)

-ui ← imports session and project only (NEVER agent or git)
+ui ← imports session only (NEVER agent or git)

 app ← coordinator, imports all modules